 Transgenic research in New Zealand

 In April 2010, AgResearch was granted approval from ERMA (the Environmental Risk Management Authority) to continue developing transgenic animals, including goats, sheep and cattle that produce therapeutic proteins in their milk.
+In its 2017 report to the EPA, AgResearch noted that it had approximately 90 transgenic cows and goats in its containment farm.

-A resource for schools with an animation showing how insulin is made, from APBI Resources for Schools, UK.
+Making human insulin is a resource for schools with an animation showing how insulin is made, from APBI Resources for Schools, UK.